Nick Kaufmann, Last of the Red-Hot Superwhores

 Here’s what I haven’t told anyone before.
 I knew I was going to lose.
 I was going to be outfucked, and badly.
 It wasn’t going to be close.
 I wasn’t doing it for humanity.

 [The lights dim, then explode in dazzling brightness, clipping the chips of the video camera.
 A silhouette emerges from the field of white.
 Nick Kaufmann, last of the red-hot superwhores, stands before his sexbot.]
+[Her legs twitch a bit, half a welcome, half a feint.]

 All the other superwhores had already been outfucked, and by that point, to be honest, I was getting by on reputation, judicial favors, and ginger suppositories.